 WAG: “It’ll take me 30 minutes because that’s a good estimate.”

 SWAG: “Since it’s 4:00 and I’ve had experience with Houston traffic at rush hour, it will take me anywhere from 30-50 minutes for me to get to the other side of town.
 If there are any accidents on the freeway, it may push me to over 60 minutes.”

 Estimate: “According to my GPS, it will take me 41 minutes to get to the other side of town.”

 By offering a range, you now have some wiggle room if things don’t go as planned.
 Figure out the low and high end and provide an explanation with your answer.
-There are some assumptions that need to be explained as they could affect the different points in the range.
+Explain some assumptions as they could affect the different points in the range.